 - Fair-isle dress

-For a change I only knitted one dress for my nieces this year (I knit four last year!), but this dress is a special one.
-Not only because I learned and successfully used a new technique, but also because of how cute Line looks in it.
+For a change I only knitted one dress for my nieces this year (I knit four last year!), but this dress is a special one, because of the fact that I successfully used a new technique.

 Wishes for 2018?